soph743/soph743/README.md

 🔸 Gift Exchange Site - Flask-based site for choosing partners to exchange gifts (secret Santa style)

 ## 🧪 Currently Exploring
-🔹 Adapting computer vision models to track the movement of clownfish schools (research lab @ UMB)
+🔹 Adapting computer vision models to track the movement of fish schools (research lab @ UMB)

 ### Thanks for reading!
 Feel free to check out my repos or connect with me ✨